Japanese JLPT Grammar Point

 Motto benkyou shiyou ni mo, jikan ga nai.

-I would like to study more, but I don't have time.
+I want to study more, but I have no time.

 彼女に謝ろうにも、彼女はもう怒っている。